mortdiggiddy/go-ws-gateway-proxy/README.md

 - JWTs extracted from MQTT `password` or raw WS payload
 - Validated using JWKS from Keycloak (or any OIDC-compliant provider)
 - Claims parsed: `sub`, `preferred_username`, `iat`, `exp`, `jti`

+This creates a **security envelope** on top of the WebSocket protocol, even when the downstream WebSocket service (like RabbitMQ) lacks native identity enforcement.

 ### ✅ Transparent Proxying